rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 ## NOTIFY, RFC 5465

-Core IMAP4rev2 includes the IDLE command, which allows the client to switch into a passive mode and request that updates to the currently selected mailbox instead be pushed to the client by the server.
-The {{?NOTIFY=RFC5465}}
+The IDLE command, described above, switches the IMAP conversation into a massive mode where the server will push changes to the currently selected mailbox.
+The {{?NOTIFY=RFC5465}} extension provides an improved form of IDLE.
-extension provides an improved form of IDLE.
 It can instruct the server to provide updates for multiple mailboxes, and to send STATUS lines for mailboxes with updates.

 This is especially valuable for servers that may deliver new mail to mailboxes other than the inbox, using mail rules or other routing.